 - Second, people cherish an ideal to lead a symptom-free and difficulty-free life, and even think of it as their birthright.

-State of mental health should not be dependent on the presence or absence of illnesses or difficulties, and should go beyond both.
-So, it should be possible for a person to be mentally healthy in spite of difficulties and/or illnesses.- State of mental health is a set of attitudes and skills that can be learnt with time and effort.
+- State of mental health should not be dependent on the presence or absence of illnesses or difficulties, and should go beyond both.
+So, it should be possible for a person to be mentally healthy in spite of difficulties and/or illnesses.

 - It should also involve sincere managing of illnesses and/or difficulties to the best of one’s circumstances and abilities.